zhenhu9/Git-Notes/Git-Notes.md

 init	/* Create an empty git repository or reinitialize an existing one.
      --bare		/* Create a bare repository as a remote repo.

-/* Clone a remote repository with same or desired directory name. clone <remote-repo> [dir]
+/* Clone a remote repository with the same or desired directory name. clone <remote-repo> [dir]
 ```